Nine Factors That Determine How Much to Expect From a Car Accident Settlement

 You are required to have a minimum of $10,000 in no-fault insurance (PIP).
 PIP insurance pays up to 80 percent of your medical bills and 60 percent of your lost wages after a car accident.
 It does not compensate you for other damages.

 However, if you sustained a serious injury, you could sue the other driver for damages.
-Instead of being limited to your PIP insurance, you can seek compensation for other damages.
+Instead of being limited to your PIP insurance, you can seek compensation for economic and non-economic damages.
 Damages in a car accident claim could include:

 - All medical expenses